Erwin Neutzsky-Wulff: Works

-Though sometimes he breaks the traditional conventions of the genre, Neutzsky-Wulff sees himself as an author of science fiction.
+Occasionally departing from the traditional conventions of the genre, Neutzsky-Wulff sees himself as an author of science fiction.
 He emphasizes the genre as the most prominent stage of artistic interpretations of the mythology of our time.
 Anno Domini (1975) tells the story of an astronaut on a strange planet, experiencing a macrohistorical version of the evolution of humankind.
-In Gud <8> (1976), the classical form of science fiction itself, is challenged: A group of people are, by means of an alien vessel, heading towards the planet of God.
-With Den 33. marts <9> (1977), the plot is altered from outer to "inner space", a platform resembling that of an American author of science fiction, Philip K. Dick.
+In Gud (1976, English: God), the classical form of science fiction itself, is challenged: A group of people are, by means of an alien vessel, heading towards the planet of God.
+With Den 33. marts (1977, English: The 33rd of March), the plot is altered from outer to "inner space", a platform resembling that of American science fiction author Philip K. Dick.
 A person living in the 1970s Copenhagen discovers effects of society as mere stage equipment.
 Library books are empty and he is trapped within city borders.
 In a sanitarium, this person "hallucinates" about another world where he features as an awaited Messiah.
-Havet <10> (1978) is, like Anno Domini and Gud, a novel about space travel.
+His 1978 novel, Havet (English: The Ocean), is again about space travel.
 The supernatural setting pivots around the cards of Tarok.
-In Menneske <11> (1982), a computer independently achieves consciousness and decides to find out what existence as a human being is like.
-Consequently, it embarks on a Stone Age odyssey, following the history of man, ending in a parody of the 1970s of Denmark.
+In Menneske (1982, English: Man), a computer independently achieves consciousness and sets out to discovering out what existing as a human being is like.
+Consequently, it embarks on a Stone Age odyssey, following the history of man, ending in a parody of 1970s Denmark.